Camellia sasanqua 'Setsugekka'Item #2177 USDA Hardiness Zone: 7 - 10

-Large, perfectly formed, semi-double, white flowers with ruffled edges and a bright cluster of golden stamens at the center.
-Dense, semi-weeping habit and glossy, dark green foliage makes for an exceptional plant for foundation plantings or as an espalier.
-Mid season bloomer.
-Evergreen.
+Large, perfectly formed, semi-double, white flowers with ruffled edges and a bright center of golden stamens.
+The dense, semi-weeping habit and glossy, dark green foliage create an exceptional evergreen foundation planting or espalier.
+A mid-season bloomer.

-- OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Moderate growing 8 to 10 ft. tall and wide.
+- OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Moderate growing; reaches 8 to 10 ft. tall and wide.

 - CareCare InformationProvide well-drained soil, rich in organic matter.
 Keep roots cool with a thick layer of mulch.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Requires less water once established.
+Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
 Prune to shape and feed with an acid fertilizer after flowering.Pruning time: winter to spring, after flowering.Light Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.